 - Debussy : Clair de Lune

-- Poldini: The Dancing Doll (NON DP)
+- Poldini: the dancing doll (NON DP)

-- Ravel: Pavane for a Dead Princess
+- Ravel: Pavane for a Dead Infanta

 - Kreisler: Chinese Tambourine (NON DP)